Dermatologists Share the Three Best Things You Can Do for Your Skin Before the Big Day

 With so many tips and tricks for glowing skin, it can become a bit of an information overload when you're trying to figure out a minimalist routine that works for you.
 So, we took it to the experts, dermatologists Dr. Nava Greenfield, Dr. Michelle Farber, and Dr. Michael Kaminer, and challenged them to tell what is the number one absolutely best thing to do for your skin before the wedding (or any celebration!).
 Read on to hear what topped their lists.

-Retinoids, a Vitamin A derivative known for smoothing skin, unclogging pores, and fighting wrinkles, may sometimes scare some women off, but they're a tool Dr. Greenfield, a dermatologist based in Brooklyn, New York, truly believes in—with the proper preparation.
+Retinoids, a Vitamin A derivative known for unclogging pores and fighting acne, may sometimes scare some women off, but they're a tool Dr. Greenfield, a dermatologist based in Brooklyn, New York, truly believes in-with the proper preparation.
 "It takes a few weeks for your skin to normalize to the retinoid and may become irritated and flaky for the first few weeks," she explains.
 "But [it] will eventually leave a nice shine and texture to your face for the big day."
 Differin Gel, a prescription-grade retinoid that's available over-the-counter, is a great product to start with.

 "I have been asked this question from brides for 20+ years," says Boston-based derm Dr. Kaminer.
 "The one piece of advice I have found that they love is to have a series of light glycolic acid chemical peels every 3-4 weeks in advance of the wedding."
 Kaminer goes on to explain that this peel is a bit of a jack-of-all trades, tending to uneven pigmentation, acne, and dullness.
 And although that's his number one tip, he couldn't help but add a closer second.
 "Don't get too much sun pre-wedding."